statelyai/xstate/docs/packages/xstate-react/index.md

 ## Configuring Machines

-Existing machines can be configured by passing the machine options as the 2nd argument of `useMachine(machine, options)`.
+Existing machines can be configured by providing machine implementations in `machine.provide({... })`.

 Example: the `'fetchData'` service and `'notifySuccess'` action are both configurable: